galeone/facectrl/README.md

 # FaceCTRL: control your media player with your face

-After being interrupted dozens of times a day while I was coding and listening to my favorite music, I decided to find a solution that eliminates the stress of pausing and re-playing the song I was listening to.
+After being interrupted dozens of times a day while coding with my headphones on, I decided to find a solution that eliminates the stress of pausing and re-playing the song I was listening to.

 The idea is trivial: